kylindreagan/Programming-Team/README.md

 Welcome to my **college programming team archive**! :> This repository contains the code, solutions, and notes from my years participating in competitive programming and team projects.
 It’s meant to showcase my growth, problem-solving skills, and experience tackling a wide variety of algorithmic challenges.

-The content spans multiple languages, paradigms, and problem types—from **data structures and algorithms** to **optimization and system design exercises**.
+The content spans multiple languages (mostly python), paradigms, and problem types—from **data structures and algorithms** to **optimization and system design exercises**.

 ---